Autotransfusion: History

 There are three types of systems: un-washed filtered blood; discontinuous flow centrifugal; and continuous flow centrifugal.
-The unwashed systems are popular because of their perceived inexpense and simplicity.
-However unwashed systems can cause increase potential for clinical complications.
+The unwashed systems are popular because of their perceived inexpensiveness and simplicity.
+However unwashed systems can increase the potential for clinical complications.
 The washed system requires a properly trained and clinically skilled operator.
 It returns only red blood cells suspended in saline and is rarely associated with any clinical complications.
 Discontinuous autotransfusion can practically eliminate the need for exposure to homologous blood in elective surgical patients and can greatly reduce the risk of exposure to emergency surgical patients.

 Society and culture

-Individuals of the Jehovah's Witness religion in particular refuse to accept homologous and autologous pre-donated blood.
-However some individual members may accept the use of autotransfusion by means of the Cell Saver.
-The process of autotransfusion using the Cell Saver is modified to maintain a continuous circuit of blood that maintains continuous contact with the body.
-This process when carefully explained to the patient may be acceptable when a patient otherwise refuses based on religious beliefs.
+Individuals of the Jehovah's Witness religion in particular refuse to accept homologous pre-donated blood.
+However some individual members may accept the use of autologuos pre-donated blood and various methods of autotransfusion.
+When methods of autotransfusion are carefully explained to the patient they may be acceptable when a patient otherwise refuses based on religious beliefs.